Euphemisms

 Death is a morbid, sensitive and painful area to deal with emotionally and therefore we tend to treat it delicately and substitute softer words for the harsh reality.

-Commiserate ones like: Deceased, dearly departed, departed loved ones… are preferred to more blunt ones.
+We commiserate with words like: Deceased, dearly departed, departed loved ones… are preferred to more blunt ones.

 Congratulations – as a human, you know you’re going to die.
 That’s why you’ve learned some impressive cultural and psychological techniques to cope.